escazure/fbtg/readme.md

 - Statistics

-To compile enter this command: make ; make clean ; build/fbtg
+To compile enter this command: make ; make clean

+Currently works on Linux.

-Current version requires having 'functions' directory in build and calling executable from build, because shaders location is hardcoded
+Current version requires having 'functions' and 'shaders' directorys in same directory where executable is.